davidlonski/RAG-Dev/README.md

 # RAG-Dev: Retrieval-Augmented Generation Quiz Application

 A comprehensive RAG (Retrieval-Augmented Generation) application built with Python, using ChromaDB as the vector store, Google's Gemini LLM API for response generation, and Streamlit for the frontend.
-The application now includes a complete user management system with teacher and student portals, supporting both MySQL and PostgreSQL databases.
+The application features a complete user management system with teacher and student portals, powered by Supabase for database operations.

 ## 🎯 Features

 ### **User Management System**
 - **Multi-User Authentication**: Login/registration system with teacher and student roles
 - **Role-Based Access Control**: Separate portals for different user types
-- **Database Persistence**: User data stored in MySQL or PostgreSQL with proper relationships
+- **Database Persistence**: User data stored in Supabase (managed PostgreSQL) with proper relationships
 - **Session Management**: Secure user state across application sessions

 ### **RAG Quizzer System**
 - **PowerPoint Processing**: Upload and process PPTX files with text and image extraction
 - **AI-Powered Question Generation**: Generate text and image-based questions using Gemini LLM
-- **Database Persistence**: RAG quizzer data stored in MySQL or PostgreSQL (no more session state loss)
+- **Database Persistence**: RAG quizzer data stored in Supabase (no more session state loss)
 - **Teacher Isolation**: Each teacher sees only their own presentations and assignments

 ### **Homework Management**